Fox-in-a-Bag

 Remove the strap holding the “collection string” and give the loop of string a toss to one side.
 With practice, the string will unfurl without tangling.
 If the string is tangled, untangle it and lay it along the ground before proceeding.

-Place the brass hook on the top of the telescoping pole in one of the slots of the Christmas light hanger.
+Place the brass hook on the top of the telescoping pole in one of the slots of the holiday light hanger.

 Raise the hook by extending the telescoping pole upward toward the target branch.
 The coiled antenna should uncoil like a slinky.
 If the antenna snags or kinks, correct the problem before pushing the antenna any higher.